selah-dean/econ-399/README.md

 This project was completed as part of an **Economics Independent Study** course.
 The research combines economic theory with statistical analysis to explore how financial strategies and labor market structures impact competitive balance in Major League Baseball.

 ## Repository Structure

-├── datasets/
-│   ├── # original datasets from Baseball Reference and Spotrac │   └── cleaned/ # datasets after cleaning
+    ├── archive                     # Archived code (original/uncleaned scripts and early versions) ├── datasets                    # All data used in the project │   ├──                         # Original datasets from Baseball Reference and Spotrac │   └── cleaned                 # Datasets after cleaning
-├── figures/ # Figures included in the paper and additional plots ├── webscrape.ipynb # Jupyter notebook used to scrape and assemble payroll and roster data ├── clean_data.R # R script to clean and format scraped datasets ├── analysis.Rmd # RMarkdown file containing the full analysis and writeup └── archive/ # Archived code (original/uncleaned scripts and early versions)
+    ├── figures                     # Figures included in the paper and additional plots ├── web_scraping.ipynb          # Jupyter notebook use to scrape and assemble payroll and roster data ├── data_cleaning.R             # R script to clean and format scraped datasets ├── analysis.Rmd                # RMarkdown file containing the full analysis

 ## Key Questions Addressed